 Date Filter: Filter the list by patients with a recurring charge date that is on or after the entered date.

 Clinic Filter: Check All or select one or more clinics to filter the list by.
 Clinics are determined by the clinic associated with the credit card token.

 Show Inactive Charges: Determines whether cards not set as Is Recurring Active display in the list.
 See Authorize Recurring Charges.
-Set whether this option is checked or unchecked in Account Module Preferences, Recurring charges show inactive charges by default.
+Set whether this option is enabled or disabled in Preferences, Recurring charges show inactive charges by default.

 Force Duplicates: Uncheck to prevent more than one charge to the same card in a day.
 Check to allow multiple charges.
 Useful if multiple family members use the same card for recurring charges or when a patient has made a payment for other services with the same card today.

 The Counts section shows the recurring charge progress.

 Total: The total amount of recurring charges ready to be run.

 Selected: The number of charges that are currently selected for processing.